by the Open Source Security Foundation (OpenSSF), 2025-03-19

 branch.

 Of course, we didn’t create this process as a new concept.
 Many other organizations already use this kind of process.
-GitHub implemented these mechanisms and this is how they’re intended to be used.
-However, we had an overwhelming number of alternatives, so we needed to identify and name a specific approach to use.
+GitHub implemented these mechanisms, and this is how they’re intended to be used.
+However, we had an overwhelming number of alternatives, so we needed to identify and name a specific approach.

 Experimentation in the Best Practices Working Group showed this process, the SPP, was enough for most of our simple use cases.